 The CARES Act expanded Unemployment Insurance Benefits through three different programs:

-- Pandemic Unemployment Assistance – expanding the type of worker that can qualify for Unemployment Insurance;
+- Pandemic Unemployment Assistance – expands the type of worker that can qualify for Unemployment Insurance;

-- Pandemic Emergency Unemployment Compensation – increasing the number of weeks a qualifying individual can receive benefits.
+- Pandemic Emergency Unemployment Compensation – increases the number of weeks a qualifying individual can receive benefits.

 In addition to the expansion of Unemployment Insurance during the COVID-19 pandemic under the CARES Act, Extended Benefits (EB) are also available to claimants when their state’s rate of unemployment is at a certain level.
 NYS has reached these levels and is available to qualifying claimants.
 See below, Extended Benefits.